Pushkinmazila2/z2-ui/docs/manual.en.md

 The system should be designed asynchronously, using a state machine.
 Direct sleep delays is not the option, as they break the queue-based traffic processing scheme.
 While you're waiting, everything else will hang.

+In the `--intercept=0` mode, if there are timers, nfqws2 doesn't exit immediately, but calls the timers until there are none left.
+After this, the process terminates.

 ### Timer function prototype

 ```